 God or Heavenly Father, the words belong with human notionality, and word senses vary among people, as well as change over time.
 The Bequest clearly refers to Antiquity.
 An indefinite Heavenly Father suggests a pre-Christian time, when the notion of one heavenly father figure did not have the prevalence to motivate the definite article of today:

 Had He the offer of…

-By notionality, I mean the human ability to speak, write, as well as think and project, by use of own word senses and ideas about living experience, learning, intellect, theory, and imagery; human thinking is not necessarily made of dictionary definitions.
+By notionality, I mean the human ability to speak, write, as well as think and project, with use of own vocabulary and ideas about living experience, learning, intellect, theory, and imagery; human thinking is not necessarily made of dictionary definitions.

 We may think about ancient Egypt and the Fertile Crescent.
 The people could not have truly believed the mummified shells of human remains might ever regain living functions.
 The phrase rafter of satin, and roof of stone, and idea impracticable for builders, looks a metaphor for pretended belief.